LaHacks2020/Collaborate/README.md

 # Collaborate
-A new way to collaborate with you colleagues and organizing your meetings.
+A one stop destination to collaborate with your colleagues and organize your meetings.

 ## Usage